Grylloblatta

 Grylloblatta is a genus of insects in the family Grylloblattidae.
-It contains 15 species, including Grylloblatta chirurgica, almost exclusively from high-altitude and high-latitude regions of the United States, living in ice caves and glaciers.
+It contains 15 species, including Grylloblatta chirurgica, almost exclusively from high-altitude and high-latitude regions of the United States and Canada, living in ice caves and glaciers.

 The genus was first described by Edmund Walker in 1914, based on a single species, Grylloblatta campodeiformis.

 Species

 These 15 species belong to the genus Grylloblatta: